oguching/personal-goals/README.md

 - [ ] Finish Exercism JavaScript track
 - [ ] Create daysSince() app
 - [ ] Create a Decimal to Hex converter
+- [ ] Do a series on common search algorithms (BST, Binary Search...)